Contents

 2. Submit subsequent requests in parallel by making the same request with different values for pageIndex ranging from 1 to totalPages-1.

-If you’re unable to subscribe to notifications, or are performing an initial sync, use the sinceVersionId query parameter to obtain incremental updates to keep the MDM client up to date with changes without having to retrieve all records.
+If you’re unable to subscribe to notifications, or are performing an initial sync, use the sinceVersionId query parameter to obtain incremental updates to keep your device management service up to date with changes without having to retrieve all records.

 A versionId returns in the response of all versioned endpoints.
 The versionId represents the state of a complete data set for an endpoint.
 The server generates a new versionId for an endpoint whenever the system modifies any underlying data for that endpoint.
-The MDM client can use a versionId in future requests to get records with modifications since the generation of that versionId.
+You can use a versionId in future requests to get records that contain modifications since generating the versionId.
 When any writes occur to the underlying data in a fetch, versionId updates.

 To use a versionId to obtain modified records: